sebrink/resources/README.md

     - [\#\#TODO](#todo)

 ## Introduction
 This is my collection of resources for learning computing security.
 They are mostly interactive, but some sections may contain reading or tools that I feel are worth including.
+This is not meant to be comprehensive whatsoever, this is meant to just be where I keep track of stuff that I find useful.
 Feel free to make pull requests to add whatever you would like.
 This is listed in no order whatsoever.

 ### Coding
 - [Introduction to Git](https://git-scm.com/book/en/v2)